zeke-xie/artificial-neural-variability-for-deep-learning/README.md

 # How good is Artificial Neural Variability?

 ![The learning curves of ResNet-34 on CIFAR-10 with 40% asymmetric label noise.
 NVRM prevents overitting noisy labels effectively, while SGD almost memorizes all noisy labels.](/figure/CIFAR10_acc_resnet34_LabelNoise40.png?raw=true "Title")
+*Figure 1.
+The learning curves of ResNet-34 on CIFAR-10 with 40% asymmetric label noise.
+NVRM prevents overitting noisy labels effectively, while SGD almost memorizes all noisy labels.*

 # The environment is as bellow: